Last-Minute Tax Filing Tips for Procrastinating Taxpayers

 - State & local taxes or sales tax

 - Job expenses

 4 – File An Extension

 If you choose to file an extension, you or your chosen tax preparer should file Form 4868 to give you another six months of breathing room.
-Remember: if you owe the IRS, you need to make an estimated payment to avoid the failure-to-file penalty.
+Remember: if you owe the IRS, you need to make an estimated payment and send it with your extension to avoid the failure-to-pay penalty.
 Another consideration is that states have different rules on filing a tax extension.
 Most states require you to file a state extension in addition to a federal extension.

 5 – Think Forward

 Even if this year you didn’t prioritize tax planning, you can always make it a priority next year.
 Get your tax documents ready sooner in the tax season and be mindful that tax planning can be a year-round endeavor.
-In fact, at Block Advisors, you can get a 365 Tax Plan for year-to-year tax planning, which includes recommendations to help you minimize your taxes and reach your financial goals.
+In fact, at Block Advisors, you can get a 365 Tax Plan, which includes recommendations to help you minimize your taxes and reach your financial goals.